Class Descriptions

 A traditional hatha yoga class with emphasis on connecting the mind and body to the flow of the breath.
 Gentle with a bit of challenge, at an ease-ful and slower pace than most flow classes.
 Come join us for a kind and friendly experience.
 You’ll leave relaxed, energized and inspired.
 All levels welcome, ideal for beginners.

 Restorative yoga involves passive, supported postures to encourage complete relaxation, nourish the nervous system, and renew energy levels.
 This class may be very therapeutic and enjoyable for beginners, those with injury, chronic pain, or limited mobility, athletes, those who have trouble sleeping or feeling well-rested, athletes, and anyone who is always busy.
-All levels welcome
+All levels welcome, ideal for beginners.

 A passive practice, Yin Yoga complement more active styles of exercise (power yoga, running, cycling, crossfit).
 It involves variations of seated and supine poses typically held for 3 to 5 minutes, accessing deeper layers of fascia (connective tissues).
 Yin yoga is especially effective for people who really need and want to slow down from the stressful pace of their lives.
 While the end result is relaxation, yin is about being in sensation and sometimes we “stay” with strong feelings in the body and emotions.
 Props may be employed but this is not restorative yoga.
 All levels welcome.